Agents conduct after-hours search at Cleveland City Hall | WHIZ News

 CLEVELAND (AP) — Agents from the FBI, IRS and U.S. Department of Housing and Urban Development have conducted an after-hours search at Cleveland City Hall.

-Spokespeople for the FBI and IRS have confirmed that agents went to City Hall after the building closed Wednesday night as part of a criminal investigation but wouldn’t provide details about what agents were looking for.
+Spokespeople for the FBI and IRS have confirmed that agents went to City Hall after the building closed Wednesday night as part of a criminal investigation but wouldn’t provide details about what agents were looking for at the building.

-FBI spokeswoman Vicki Anderson said the agents were involved in “authorized law enforcement activity” and that court documents concerning the investigation are sealed.
+A Cleveland spokesman said in a statement Thursday that the search was part of an “ongoing investigation” and that the city is cooperating with federal authorities.
+He declined to say what the investigation concerns.